liferay/liferay-docs/en/user/articles/05-setting-up/02-instance-settings/02-configuring-virtual-instance-settings/02-email-instance-settings.markdown

 The Email Sender entry specifies the virtual instance's administrative Name and Address for email notifications, declared as the `[$FROM_NAME$]` and `[$FROM_ADDRESS$]` variables respectively in the email templates.
-By default, these are `Test Test` and `test@liferay.com`.
+By default, they are got from [`admin.email.from.name` and `admin.email.from.address`](@platform-ref@/7.2-latest/propertiesdoc/portal.properties.html#Admin%20Portlet) [portal property](/docs/7-2/deploy/-/knowledge_base/d/portal-properties)).
 This name and email address appear in the *From* field in all email messages sent by the virtual instance.

 ![Figure 1: Customize the email template for the email messages sent to new Users.](../../../../images/instance-settings-account-created.png)